 The Foundation licence is your gateway to amateur radio.
 The course and exam that leads to the licence provides you with an exciting introduction to the hobby while requiring an acceptable minimum level of skill and experience.

-Your Foundation licence is recognized by the UK communications regulator Ofcom, and entitles you to take a unique identifier called a callsign which will be used to identify you when you are transmitting.
+Your Foundation licence is recognised by the UK communications regulator Ofcom, and entitles you to take a unique identifier called a callsign which will be used to identify you when you are transmitting.

 The Foundation Exam

 What happens After the Foundation Exam?

-If you have passed the Foundation exam you will receive an official result sheet confirming the pass from the invigilator on the day of the exam.
+If you have passed the Foundation exam you will receive an official result sheet confirming the pass from the RSGB.

 The next step is to register your Foundation exam pass with the UK communications regulator Ofcom, who are responsible for issuing amateur radio licences.
 If you apply for your Foundation licence on the Ofcom website, your licence is free of charge.
 Visit the Ofcom website to find out more.

 Once you have your Foundation licence and have chosen a callsign, you are ready to make your first transmission on the amateur radio bands; an exciting moment.
-You are now free to operate on all the amateur bands, without supervision, up to a power of 10 watts.
+You are now free to operate on the majority of the amateur bands, without supervision, up to a power of 10 watts.
 This does not sound like very much power, but once you have acquired experience operating your radio you will find it is enough to communicate anywhere in the world.